Random Fixed Boundary Flows: Simulations

-In the second part of simulation, the testing manifold is extended to a right-circular unit cone, with apex at $(0,0,0)$, height $H=1$ and radius $R=1$.
-Three sets of noisy data are generated to investigate the fixed boundary flows on the cone.
-The first dataset is concentrated around a band on the cone and the fixed boundary flows with two different values for parameter $\delta$ are shown in red dotted lines in Figure \ref{Fig:cone_data}(b)-(c).
-For the second and third dataset, they are generated from a ``C''-shaped curve and ``S''-shaped curve on the right-circular unit cone correspondingly.
-In Figure \ref{Fig:cone_data}(e)-(f) and (h)-(i), the fixed boundary flows fit with two different values for parameter $\delta$ are illustrated in red dotted lines.
+\RVSD{ In the second part of the simulation study, the testing manifold is extended to a right-circular unit cone, with apex at $(0,0,0)$, height $H=1$ and radius $R=1$.
+Three types of random data sets are generated to examine the performance of RFBFs on the right-circular unit cone.
+The first data set is concentrated around a band on the cone.
+For the second and third data sets, they are generated from a ``C''-shaped and ``S''-shaped population flows on the tested manifold.
+The RFBFs with a predetermined value of $h$ are illustrated in red in Figure \ref{Fig:cone_data}.
+As the data plotted shown, we observe that the RFBFs work well to capture different types of variations on the cone.
+Similarly, we fitted RFBFs with a sequence of $h$ for ten randomly generated data sets.
+To examine the performance accuracy, the mean errors of the Hausdorff distances between the population flows and RFBFs are summarized in Table \ref{Tab:mean_error}.
+As expected, the obtained RFBFs do indeed divine the variation accurately on the cone as we lower $h$.
+It becomes more challenging to capture the variation accurately for all three types of variation investigated when the variation pattern becomes more complicated. }